 What is Identity Authentication

-Identity authentication is the process or method of granting access to a system, platform, or service only after verifying that the user is actually who he/she claims to be.
+Identity authentication system is the process or method of granting access to a system, platform, or service only after verifying that the user is actually who he/she claims to be.
 It is beyond just saying, "I am this person"; it includes proving it through secure factors.

 Examples of identity authentication include entering a password or using a fingerprint scanner to log into your bank account.
 Identity verification, in other words, is an initial onboarding stage of uploading a copy of your ID or similar steps, whereas authentication is carried out every time you log in or perform a transaction to ensure access is being continually validated.